ctrlaltdylan/shopify-nextjs-toolbox/README.md

     shop,
     ...
   );

-  // redirect is handled by handleAuthCallback, no need to res.send() or res.redirect() here. return subscriptionUrl;
+  // the subscriptionUrl overrides redirecting to the HOME_PATH return subscriptionUrl;
 };